 - 2.59.
 Solihull Council will publish details of the funding claim procedure and associated key dates and deadlines.
 Each term will be available via the Early Years website www.solgrid.org.uk/eyc/eef/.
 This includes information on how to claim funding and helpful guidance notes. - 2.60.
-Payments to private, voluntary and independent (PVI) settings and Academies are made each term in two instalments.
+Solihull Council offer 2 payment options for private, voluntary and independent (PVI) settings and Academies.
+Providers need to inform the Family Information Service before the end of the Summer term if they want to switch to a different payment method.
+The first option is funding being paid in two instalments.
 An advance payment will be based on the providers estimate of funded hours of eligible children for the term and is payable at 75%.
 A final headcount payment will be calculated based on the headcount data for the term submitted by a provider.
 The balance due will be calculated by deducting the advance claim already paid.
-EYPP and Disability Access Funding (DAF) payments are included in the final headcount payment. - 2.61.
-Childminders cannot claim EEF for a child as defined in section 18 of the 2006 Act, which specifically excludes care provided for a child by a parent, step-parent, foster parent (or other relative) or by a person who fosters the child privately or has parental responsibility for the child. - 2.62.
-Payments to Maintained schools are made in full as part of the final headcount payment.
-Maintained schools do not receive an advance payment. - 2.63.
-It is mandatory to gather the child's information required for a headcount claim on a parent declaration form.
-Parent consent must be obtained to ensure Providers comply with the GDPR/Data Protection Act 2018. - 2.64.
-The provider will specify on the Parental Declaration Form the funding hours agreed at their setting and the parent will state any attendance elsewhere.
-Where the parent has specified duel attendance at a school or Academy the
+EYPP and Disability Access Funding (DAF) payments are included in the final headcount payment.